 You know, we owe much to our enemies, for we would never grow into the fullness of Christ without them.
 We have a work for Jesus that we enjoy and feel that if we should have to leave it, our very heart would be broken and our spirit crushed.
 God has something better for us and wants to surprise us with it, but we are fearful and unwilling to give Him the chance.
 How then does He get it to us?
 In various ways, of course.
 Often, some little soul, already wrapped with envy, starts a whispering campaign against us.
 Soon we find ourselves replaced.
 Then God surprises us with a package on our doorstep, and we catch our breath with surprise and wonder how we could ever have felt resentment for our previous loss.
 When Jesus returns and sets up his kingdom on the new earth, and I am given my part among the righteous – if such should be my lot – I intend to ask God how many of my enemies are there.
 If any of them have made it through, I intend to ask permission to polish the gold on their door knobs in gratitude for all they did for me when they thought they were doing something against me.

 Yes, Reader, before we can be perfected, we must learn to see nothing but God in all things for us, and as we come into possession of this knowledge, we take on a shield of faith that nothing can pierce.
 Praise God, we will then be able to shout through every storm, “None of these things move me!”
 Child of God, these trials must continue to come your way until they don’t move you.
 Why?
-“For it is given to you on Christ’s behalf not only to believe in him but also to suffer for him” (Phip.
+“For it is given to you on behalf of Christ not only to believe in him but also to suffer for him” (Phip.
 1:29).
-We are not surprised at Job’s asking God, “What is man, that you should magnify him, and that you should set your heart upon him, and that you should visit him every morning, and try him every moment?”
+We are not surprised at Job’s asking God, “What is man, that you should magnify him, or even think about him?
+Yet, you visit him every morning; every moment you try him.”
 Indeed, beloved, we are being tried, and that every moment, just as Job said.
 But then, think of the promise: “All things work together for good, for those who are the called according to His purpose.”
 Why, then, should we complain when things seemingly go wrong and our best friends turn from us?
 When we see “all things” working for us under the light of this truth, what a group of servants we will have!
 It was under this anointing that Paul proclaimed, “All things are yours, whether Paul, or Apollos, or Cephas, or the world, or life, or death, or things that are present, or things to come; all things are yours, and you belong to Christ, and Christ belongs to God” (1Cor.
-3:21—23).
+3:21–23).

 Our Lord did not stop to find fault with Judas, nor did he stop to find fault with the great enemy who filled the heart of Judas to betray him.
 Rather, he said, “Must I not drink the cup that my Father has given me?”
 Oh, how quickly the feeling of being injured or insulted could be dismissed, if one would take his injury from the hand of a loving Savior, instead of seeing only the agent through whom it comes!
 It doesn’t matter who the messenger is, as long as we get the message.